 The role of the designated safeguarding person (DSP) will be vital and all staff and learners should be informed of who the DSP is and how to contact them.
 Accessing a trusted adult, or the DSP, may be more difficult with efforts to minimise contact so schools and settings should consider how learners can talk to them privately.
 Guidance for education settings is available.

-At the early stages, schools, settings and children’s services should continue to work closely together to ensure every child and family has the support needed.
+Schools, settings and children’s services should continue to work closely together to ensure every child and family has the support needed.
 Local authorities will already have a range of working practices in place to ensure that safeguarding partners can work together to keep learners safe.
-There is an opportunity now for these working practices to be further consolidated.

 The Welsh Government has produced guidance to remind practitioners working across agencies of their responsibilities to safeguard learners and to support them in responding to concerns about learners at risk.
 The guide links to, and should be used with, the national Wales Safeguarding Procedures.